Summit on Improving Geoscience Graduate Student Preparedness for the Future Workforce

 Earth, Ocean and Atmospheric Sciences

-A NSF sponsored Summit on Improving Geoscience Graduate Student Preparedness for the Future Workforce will be held on May 11-13, 2019 in Austin, Texas.
-This summit will bring together geoscience academic leaders (Deans, Heads, Chairs, and Graduate Program Directors) to discuss the skills and competencies Ph.D. and M.S students need to be successful in the future workforce, regardless of the career path they choose.
+A NSF sponsored Summit on Improving Geoscience Graduate Student Preparedness for the Future Workforce was held on May 11-13, 2019 in Austin, Texas.
+This summit brought together geoscience academic leaders (Deans, Heads, Chairs, and Graduate Program Directors) to discuss the skills and competencies Ph.D. and M.S students need to be successful in the future workforce, regardless of the career path they choose.
 Only about half of Ph.D. students and few M.S. students in the geosciences end up in academia, yet universal skills needed for other careers are generally not emphasized or developed in graduate school.

-The goal of the Summit is to explore how graduate programs can effectively develop these skills and competencies in graduate students in Earth, Ocean and Atmospheric Sciences.
-This summit is specifically designed for administrative leaders who have the ability to make and lead change.
+The goal of the Summit was to explore how graduate programs can effectively develop these skills and competencies in graduate students in Earth, Ocean and Atmospheric Sciences.
+This summit was specifically designed for administrative leaders who have the ability to make and lead change.

 Geoscience Employers Workshop